The simplest method for tracking Google Ad campaigns in Close CRM

 • Landing Page Group

-Almost all form-building tools like Gravity Forms and Jotform make adding hidden fields simple and easy.
+Almost all form-building tools like (Gravity Forms, Typeform, Jotform, etc) make adding hidden fields simple and easy.
 You simply drag and drop the ‘hidden’ field type into your form, and instructions on how to do this for different form builders can be seen here.

 3. Attributer writes Google Ads data into the hidden fields

-When the hidden fields are finished being set up, Attributer will record where your visitors are coming from.
-Attributer auto-populates the hidden fields with the values you specified in your UTM parameters when they submit a form on your site.
+Once the hidden fields are finished being set up, Attributer will record where your visitors are coming from and write the data into the hidden fields on your form.

-For instance, if I was a marketer at Dropbox, and a user came to my website from one of my brand campaigns in paid search, Attributer would fill out the hidden fields as follows:
+For instance, if I was a marketer at Dropbox, and a user came to my website from one of my brand campaigns in Google Ads, Attributer would fill out the hidden fields as follows (depending on what UTM parameters you used):

 • Channel = Paid search